Kim-JungBeom/esp32-csi-raspi-cam-sync-collector/README.md

 This system synchronizes CSI/RSSI collection (ESP32-S3) and RGB image capture (Raspberry Pi Camera Module V2) across the STA, AP, and distributed cameras using Network Time Protocol (NTP)-based time synchronization.

+The role-based architecture is designed for extensibility: additional cameras can be attached as vision nodes and additional ESP32 AP/STA pairs can be added as independent wireless links, **without requiring modifications to the per-node firmware or the controller logic**.

 ```
 [macOS / PC]  ←  Commander.ipynb
      │  SSH (simultaneous)